Keeping your child’s teeth healthy isn’t easy.

 I’ll also give you some less obvious foods that you should avoid giving young children:

-3) Crisps- usually contain more sugar than you expect (particularly the nicer flavours) and stick to the teeth, bathing them in sugar.
-The sharp edges can also damage the softer tissues in you child’s mouth
+1. Crisps and processed foods – usually contain more sugar than you expect (particularly the nicer flavours) and stick to the teeth, bathing them in sugar.
+The sharp edges can also damage the softer tissues in you child’s mouth.

-4) White bread– this sticks to the teeth and saliva alone can break the simple carbohydrates down into sugar.
+2. White bread – this sticks to the teeth and saliva alone can break the complex carbohydrates down into sugar.

 What your child drinks is also vastly important.